 We’ve put together a list of 18 alternatives to Amazon’s affiliate program you can use right now to drive and even grow your revenues once again.

-This blog post was written by Alex using our Content Writing Pro Service.
+This blog post was written by Alex using our Blog Writing Pro Service.

 eBay Partner Network

 eBay is the second-largest eCommerce network in North America and Europe and offers a competitive affiliate program all of its own.
 Affiliates can sign up to the “eBay Partner Network” and begin earning commission immediately.
 Like Amazon, it allows third-party websites like yours to generate income via referrals.

 eBay has one of the most generous schemes on the internet.
 Unlike Amazon, it does not collect revenue from the sale of goods.
 That goes to the seller.
 Instead, it charges users auction fees for using its platform and then provides affiliates with a cut.

 The amount you get depends on the type of product referral. eBay offers affiliates 4% commission for fashion items, 3% of home and garden wares, and 4% on pretty much everything else.